-Since then Queen Mary has been docked in the Long Beach harbor, converted into a hotel and tourist attraction.
+Since then, the Queen Mary has been docked in the Long Beach harbor and converted into a hotel and tourist attraction.
 Guides' voices echo in the now-empty engine room, where 27 boilers once generated 160,000 horsepower.
-She's been in Long Beach longer than she sailed the oceans, and the ship has become an icon for its home city.
+In fact, she's been in Long Beach longer than she sailed the oceans, and the ship has become an icon for its home city.

 What You Can Do at the Queen Mary

-While not as enormous and sleek as today's mega-cruise liners, the Queen Mary is an elegant reminder of a bygone era.
-There are several options for visiting the Queen Mary:
+It may not be as enormous as today's mega-cruise liners, but the Queen Mary is an elegant reminder of a bygone era.

-Self-guided tours: take visitors over the 1,020-foot-long Queen Mary, from the engine room to the wheelhouse.
-It's least expensive, but the tour route is poorly marked, and the big ship can be quite intimidating when toured on your own.
-Be sure to keep a map with you at all times.
+The least expensive way to see the ship is the self-guided tour which takes visitors over the 1,020-foot-long Queen Mary, from the engine room to the wheelhouse.
+Unfortunately, the tour route is poorly marked, and the big ship can be quite intimidating when toured on your own.

 The Scorpion, a Foxtrot-class Russian submarine, is moored just below the Queen Mary's bow.
-A tour of the cramped quarters and military conditions (78 crew shared 2 showers and 3 toilets) provides an interesting contrast to the Queen Mary in size and luxury.
+A tour of the cramped quarters and military conditions (78 crew shared two showers and three toilets) provides an interesting contrast to the Queen Mary in size and luxury.

-Why You May - Or May Not - Want to Skip the Queen Mary
+Why You Should Know About Going to the Queen Mary

 If you decide to visit, a guided tour is a good idea.
 It will help you understand what you're seeing, and you won't have to worry about getting lost.